ceo-py/Iquit-WoW-Bot/README.md

 A little bot that i made so we can use it with my friends and check our progress among other useful information about WOW.

-You can test the bot functionalyty here - > https://discord.gg/gCcfWpMCgE
+You can test the bot functionality here - > https://discord.gg/gCcfWpMCgE

 Commands: